 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance member Timothy J. Rigby, who practices with Hart, Southworth & Witsman in Springfield, Illinois.
+This installment was written by Special Needs Alliance member Timothy Rigby, Esq., who practices with Hart, Southworth & Witsman in Springfield, Illinois.
 The firm’s focus is estate planning and transactional matters, and Tim concentrates his practice in the areas of estate planning and special needs planning.

 The day on which a person attains 18 years of age is generally recognized within our society as a significant milestone.
 On that day a person can legally vote in political elections, join the military, leave home and live independently, and marry the person of his or her choice.

 The day on which a person with an intellectual or developmental disability (IDD) attains 18 years of age may be one of the more significant age-based milestones that the person will experience.
 An 18-year-old person with an IDD is considered under the law to be an emancipated adult, capable of making decisions for himself or herself, and whose parents no longer have the legal authority to make decisions on his or her behalf.

 Many people with IDDs will have capacity to make responsible decisions, including decisions affecting health care and finances when they attain 18 years of age.
 However, many will not have that capacity and will require lifelong assistance in making decisions affecting health care and finances.
 For the parents of a person in the latter category, it will be necessary to consider the alternatives to having their adult child make all of his or her own decisions.